juaigl/esphome-garage-cover-single-control/README.md

 ## Project features

-* Position reporting based on time (no position control for now)
+* Position control
-* Calculate the number of times the control need to be activated to perform the action requested
+* Calculate the number of times the control need to be activated to perform the action requested or reach requested position
 * Actuate the door many times as needed to perform requested action.
 For example if position in memory is wrong or unknow because a external control stops the door at middle.
 * Detect and update position when the cover is externally commanded.
 Only if door is full open or closed when commanded or reachs end stop sensors.
 * Configuration options for GPIOs, debounce time, open/close durations. time between control actuation...